-The United Nations Young Professionals Programme 2018 is now open.
+Interested in working at the UN?
+The UN Young Professionals Programme is now open for applications and work experience is not required.
 The Young Professionals Programme (YPP) is a recruitment initiative for talented, highly qualified professionals to start a career as an international civil servant with the United Nations Secretariat.
 It consists of an entrance examination and professional development programmes once successful candidates start their career with the UN.

 The YPP examination is held once a year and is open to nationals of countries participating in the annual recruitment exercise.
 The list of participating countries is published annually and varies from year to year.